Logan-Fouts/BlackJackGame/README.md

 # BlackJackGame
-Just a terminal game of black jack
+Just a terminal game of black jack.
+I Created this to learn java and brush up on coding in general.